rwnk-12/apmyx-gui/README.md

 ## Wrapper Installation (Windows)

-The wrapper is only needed if you want to download these high quality formats:
+The wrapper is only needed if you want to download these formats:
 * ALAC (Apple Lossless)
 * Atmos
 * AAC Binaural